To put it bluntly, salt is some pretty potent stuff.

 Put it into practice: Use these steps from Everyday Health: Dissolve one dose of Epsom salts in eight fluid ounces of water.
 Stir and drink all of the mixture right away.
 This should produce a bowel movement within 30 minutes to six hours.
 Be sure to drink plenty of fluids afterward.

-3. Toothaches, Canker Sores, and Gum Disease:
+3. Salt and Toothaches, Canker Sores, and Gum Disease:

 If you’ve ever received oral surgery, you may have been advised to rinse your mouth with warm salt water for several days to keep you mouth clean.
 This is because warm saltwater briefly increases the pH value of your saliva, which is harmful to bacteria that usually prefer a more acidic environment.
 At least that’s what researchers concluded in a 2003 study published in the British Dental Journal.
 Also, saltwater is isotonic, meaning it has the same osmotic pressure as the fluid inside your cells.
 Therefore, it is unlikely to aggravate the new cells that are working to heal your mouth.